TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-03-22-astral-the-best-kit-for-php-parser-ast-developers.md

 deprecated_since: "August 2022"
 deprecated_message: |
-    "This package showed as way to generic and specific at the same time.
-It not re-usable as every rule needs slightly different approach.
-Better use php-parser and PHPStan directly instead."
+    This package showed as way to generic and specific at the same time.
+It's not re-usable as every rule needs slightly different approach. **Use php-parser and PHPStan directly instead**.

 tweet: "New Post on #php 🐘 blog: Astral - The Best Kit for AST Developers    @rectorphp @phpstan"
 ---